Marathi Keertan: Origin

-The second type namely, "Keertan or Kirtan" as is called is performing art of presenting sayings from old good books and mythological literature along with a tint of music, dance, humor, etc. Due to scarce means of transport and communications, the performers called Keertankars use to travel a lot.
-Town to town and place to place over long periods and offer performances so as to enlighten the people.
-All over India this form of devotion is still live and prevalent in one form or another.
-All states have Keertans in Temples, Gurudwaras, mandirs and holy festival places too.
+The second type namely, "Keertan or Kirtan" is performing art of presenting sayings from old good books and mythological literature along with a tint of music, dance, humor, etc. Due to scarce means of transport and communications, the performers called Keertankars travel a lot.
+Town to town and place to place over long periods, and offer performances so as to enlighten the people.
+All over India this form of devotion is still alive and prevalent in one form or another.
+All states have Keertans in Temples, Gurudwaras, Mandirs and holy festival places too.